vulcainjs/vulcain-samples/README.md

 # Samples &amp; quickstart for vulcainjs

-This samples shows the different features of [VulcainJS](http://www.vulcainjs.org/).
+This samples describe the different features of [VulcainJS](http://www.vulcainjs.org/).

+## How to use it

 Clone this repository from ```https://github.com/vulcainjs/vulcain-samples``` and run